 Alan Chan DMA ’08, Composition

+The Alan Chan Jazz Orchestra’s debut CD “Shrimp Tale” (Crown Heights Audio Network) will be released on July 15.
+Alan had the world premiere of his piece Lotus Land, a string quartet inspired by Lee Mullican’s painting of the same title, by the Argus Quartet on May 8 at the Laguna Art Museum.
+A joint commission by Laguna Beach Live!, Laguna Dance Festival and Laguna Art Museum, this was the first of a series of performances featuring live musicians and dancers.
 Alan is composer-in-residence at the Visby International Centre for Composers in Gotland, Sweden, where he composed a concerto for pipa (Chinese lute) virtuoso Min Xiao-Fen from New York City and his Alan Chan Jazz Orchestra.
-His piece will be performed on June 8 at the Gateway Performance Series in West Los Angeles.
+His piece was performed on June 8 at the Gateway Performance Series in West Los Angeles.
 Alan was featured in DOWNBEAT Magazine’s February 2014 issue, which was written by prominent jazz critic Kirk Silsbee.
 Additionally, the Alan Chan Jazz Orchestra has been invited to perform at the Typhoon Restaurant at the Santa Monica Airport on Monday, February 3.
 Alan and his 17-piece Alan Chan Jazz Orchestra officially released their debut EP “Rancho Calaveras,” which was independently produced and fully fan-funded, in October 2013.

 Kevin Cooper MM ’01, DMA ’06, Classical Guitar